 During the tenancy term you have the right to enjoy the property without interruption provided that you abide by the terms and conditions of the tenancy agreement.

 However, we as agents have an obligation under our contract with the landlord, to inspect the property at regular intervals.
-We undertake to do this at approximately 3/4 month intervals (unless the Landlord fully manages the property).
+We undertake to do this at approximately two/three times per annum (unless the Landlord fully manages the property).

 We will contact you to make a mutually convenient appointment.
 Inspection of the premises is undertaken to ensure that you are observing the conditions of the tenancy agreement and it allows the opportunity for you to discuss with us any personal or property related matters.

 We ask that all tenants respect their neighbours by not playing loud music late at night, placing rubbish in the wrong place or obstructing drives and entrances.

 If you encounter a problem with a neighbour please report this to us and we will inform the landlord and come back to you with the landlords comments.

 End of the term

 At the end of the tenancy agreement you should prepare to hand the property back to the Landlord/Agent on the Check-out date.
 A mutually convenient appointment will be made with the Inventory Clerk, who will meet you at the property, take meter readings, collect keys and ensure that we have your forwarding address for the payment of all closing accounts.
 Under no circumstances should you allow the authorities to disconnect supplies.

 The authorities should be informed that the managing agent will contact them when the property is handed over and provide details of the new account holder.